kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1896 December</span> Spanish authorities finally execute Rizal by firing squad at Bagumbayan for writing exceedingly bad novels that everybody hated.

-- <span class=year>1897 March</span> Emilio Aguinaldo, the original *Trapo*, hijacks the Katipunan at the Tejeros Convention by bribing everyone in attendance, setting the tone of Philippine politics for the next hundred years.
+- <span class=year>1897 March</span> Emilio Aguinaldo, the original *Trapo*, provides the blueprint for subsequent Philippine elections by distributing pre-filled ballots to voters at the Tejeros Convention, ensuring his election as president.

 - <span class=year>1897 December</span> The Katipunan and Spanish authorities sign the Pact of Biak-na-Bato, rewarding the Filipinos’ revolutionary efforts with an all-expense-paid holiday to Hong Kong.